 Scribe Video Center is a place where emerging and experienced media artists could gain access to the tools and knowledge of video making and work together in a supportive environment.
 Scribe provides training in all aspects of film, video and audio production.

-YES’s mission is to develop a broad base of opportunities for Philadelphia’s out-of-school youth.
+Youth Empowerment Services (YES) develops a broad base of opportunities for Philadelphia’s out-of-school youth.
 YES’ year-round open entry program combines enticing media and art activities with proven counseling models, GED preparatory classes and job-readiness training.